mastercomfig/hud-db/hud-pages/m0re-techno.md

 # Description

-my current tf2 hud as of 18/01/23 based on dqz's version of m0rehud (now using m0rehud 7 as a base)
+my current tf2 hud as of 18/01/23 based on dqz's version of m0rehud (now using m0rehud 7 as a base!)

 also mostly a mishmash of various parts from huds i like